vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ```bash
     kubectl apply -f api.deployment.yml
     ```

+    >**Note**: If you receive an error like `Operation cannot be fulfilled on deployment.apps "api"` then delete the deployment and recreate it using the modified `api.deployment.yml` file.

+      ```bash
+      kubectl delete deployment api
+      kubectl create -f api.deployment.yml
+      ```

 20. Select **Deployments** then **api** to view the api deployment.
 It now has a healthy instance and the logs indicate it has connected to mongodb.